HannanAbdullah/Soldiers-Race-Classification/README.md

 ## Run the project ⚙️
-The repository includes a Jupyter notebook which you can run on your local machine or use <a href="https://colab.research.google.com/drive/1KPlI8axdp3GSX3n58CyC6CRfuKLmIQRa?usp=sharing"> Google Colab.
+The repository includes a Jupyter notebook which you can run on your local machine or use this <a href="https://colab.research.google.com/drive/1KPlI8axdp3GSX3n58CyC6CRfuKLmIQRa?usp=sharing"> Google Colab link.

 ## Results 🪄